Mafeje affair: UCT apology

 In 2008, on the incident's 40th anniversary, UCT formally apologised to Mafeje's family.
-In a citation, emeritus professor Francis Wilson wrote:This then is the man, armed with a Cambridge PhD and a classic published urban study, whose appointment as a senior lecturer was rescinded by the university Council after pressure from the apartheid government in 1968.
-This is also the man for whom in the early 1990s we (and I include myself) at UCT all failed to provide the appropriate space to enable him to come home to teach and write as he so badly wanted to do.Mafeje's family accepted the apology.
-UCT posthumously awarded him an honorary doctorate in Social Science, established a scholarship in his honour, and renamed the sit-in meeting room in the Bremner Building the Mafeje Room with a plaque honouring Mafeje, that now presides in front of the Senate meeting room that the protestors held throughout their action.
+In a citation, emeritus professor Francis Wilson wrote:

+Mafeje's family accepted the apology.
+UCT posthumously awarded him an honorary doctorate in Social Science, established a scholarship in his honour, and renamed the sit-in meeting room in the Bremner Building the Mafeje Room with a plaque honouring Mafeje, that now presides in front of the Senate meeting room that the protesters held throughout their action.
 UCT also established the Archie Mafeje Chair in Critical and Decolonial Humanities.

 UCT alumni commemorated the 40th and 50th (golden) anniversary of the sit-in.